 The future state customer journey mapping is the representation of the ideal journey of customers you wish for your website visitors.
 In this type of mapping, you concentrate on providing new experiences to your customers to increase their engagement.
 For this, you need to study the customer’s daily activities and reactions to your marketing strategies.
 This mapping provides you with insights that are helpful to clear the gap between the expected user experience and where it is.

 For example, this type of customer journey map is beneficial when you are planning to launch a new product.
-The current state and day in life journey maps give you the required information on how your previous users visit your website and end up purchasing.
-So, you can know the user pain points and implement strategies that can improve the engagement rate for upcoming products.
+The current state and day-in-life journey maps give you the required information on how your previous users visit your website and end up purchasing.
+So, you can know the user's pain points and implement strategies that can improve the engagement rate for upcoming products.

 Why Do You Need a Customer Journey Map?

 There are many benefits of mapping customer journeys for your websites which are as follows.

 Customer journey mapping changes your perspective of reaching the targeted audiences.
 You can get into the minds of targeted customers for better understanding.
 Instead of reaching customers with generalized tactics or uninterested users, you can use inbound marketing techniques for more engagement.

 Inbound marketing is cost-effective and very efficient.
 It involves creating interesting content, and marketing strategies that focus on the user’s attention and then on sales.
 You can know what is attracting your present customers or turning them away.
 The journey map will help you to address the problems and eventually, you will end up serving an effective customer experience.